 Plover Cove Reservoir Sub Dam

-Once you see the Plover Cove Reservoir Sub Dam, the rest of the trail is flat.
-Yeah!
-Never thought I’d be so happy to hike a flat trail.
+The rest of the trail is flat once you see the Plover Cove Reservoir Sub Dam.
+Yeay!
+I never thought I’d be so happy to hike a flat trail.
 But after 6 hours of hiking up and down the undulated hills, I am happy to be on flat land.

 Follow the flat path in Pak Sha Tau